You are here

 CMI documents may not be available for every product.
 Sponsors are required to provide CMIs prior to prescription medicines, some non-prescription medicines and some biologicals being released to the market.
 Products that have been registered but not yet released to the market will not have accompanying CMI documents.

-For medicines that do have a CMI, the sponsor is required to make it available to consumers either in the pack or in another manner that will enable the information to be given to the person to whom the medicine is administered or otherwise dispensed.
+For medicines that with CMIs, the sponsor is required to make it available to consumers either in the pack or in another manner to enable the information to reach the people who are to receive the medicine.